 Let’s imagine that someone contacts a bank via its chatbot to order a card (for example, Visa, Mastercard, or Local card).
 In line with the bank’s strategic goal, the chatbot solution must authenticate the chat user or capture them as a lead.
-This entails checking the user’s details via the authentication process and creating a sales quotation for the card issue in the system.
+This entails checking the user’s details via the authentication process and creating a sales quotation for the card issuer in the system.

 For the purposes of this example, we’re going to showcase a chatbot built with SAP Conversational AI and assume the bank is using SAP software as its digital core.
-Let’s also assume that SAP Fiori is deployed as the Internet banking portal, with users created in the SAP Fiori back-end system, where they are also given access to the self-services portal.
+Let’s also assume that SAP Fiori is deployed as the Internet banking portal, with users created in the SAP Fiori back-end system, where they are also given access to the self-service portal.

-Of course, many initiatives are currently under way to develop an enterprise-level AI foundation on various platforms.
-To avoid presenting yet another unrealistic scenario built on a prototype that is far from market ready, we’ll base our example on real-world AI content – namely, Intelligent Decision Dimensions, an SAP certified add-on from Skybuffer.
+Of course, many initiatives are currently underway to develop an enterprise-level AI foundation on various platforms.
+To avoid presenting yet another unrealistic scenario built on a prototype that is far from market-ready, we’ll base our example on real-world AI content – namely, Intelligent Decision Dimensions, an SAP-certified add-on from Skybuffer.
 (Full disclosure: I also happen to work for the company.)